Should I part exchange my car?

 Can you part exchange for a cheaper car?

-If you’re looking to trade in your car for a cheaper one, it will work out in your favour to conduct the sale separately from the purchase, even if both transactions are at the same dealership.
+If you want to trade in your car for a cheaper one, conducting the sale separately from the purchase will work out in your favour, even if both transactions are at the same dealership.
 It means a little more work for you, but it’s a much better way of getting your money’s worth.
-When you sell your car the Motorway way, more than 5,000 dealers compete to give you their best price.

 How can I get the best part exchange deal?